powerhome/oss-guide/docs/using/permitted-licenses.md

 ## Use cases

 Typical use cases are defined as following.
-If you are not certain which cateogy your use case falls into, or indeed if it falls into any, contact the SDRB for advice.
+If you are not certain which cateogy your use case falls into, or indeed if it falls into any, contact the SDRT for advice.

 ### Internal use